Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Guidelines for Communicating Model Performance

-The first three guidelines relate to the choice of \textbf{visualization style} when communicating and presenting model performance to SMEs: ``\textit{Some people don't have experience with visualization outside of BBC infographics\footnote{\url{https://www.bbc.com/future/tags/infographic}}.
-I do realize it can be hard for me to remove my data scientist hat and put myself into the role of somebody who's not looking at a log plot every day}'' (data scientist).
+The first three guidelines relate to the choice of \textbf{presentation and visualization styles} when communicating and presenting model performance to SMEs, with a focus on contextualizing visualizations and metric performance: ``\textit{Some people don't have experience with visualization outside of BBC infographics\footnote{\url{https://www.bbc.com/future/tags/infographic}}.
+I do realize it can be hard for me to remove my data scientist hat and put myself into the role of somebody who's not looking at a log plot every day.}''

 \begin{itemize}[leftmargin=*,topsep=4pt, partopsep=0pt,itemsep=3pt,parsep=2pt,label={}]